 Look up any YouTube video for "Seasons of Love", and you will see an overwhelming number of comments about how people sang it for choir/graduation/etc. and didn't know it was from Rent.

 You've heard the Tetris theme song, right?
-Well, turns out it's actually a Russian folk song called "Korbeiniki", and is only really associated with Tetris outside of Russia.
+Well, turns out it's actually a Russian folk song called "Korobeiniki", and is only really associated with Tetris outside of Russia.
+The association is so strong, the otherwise public domain song has become a trademark of Tetris within the video game industry.

 World of Warcraft is absolutely the king of this, being both Troperrific and jam-packed with shout outs to damn near everything under the sun.
 From music/bands, novels, films and TV shows, and other video games, from the popular to the extremely obscure, if you name a piece of media, chances are pretty good that WoW has referenced it.
 This naturally leads to a great deal of Older Than They Think, particularly for the younger and more...culturallyunaware in the fandom.
 This even applies to the Warcraft franchise itself, since the MMO contains many mythology gags which are shout outs to the older RTS games, and other Blizzard games.
 Just look at this list for examples.
 Beyond the references, gameplay elements themselves are victims to this, since WoW is the 800 lb gorilla of the MMO genre.
 Fandumb often accuses other games of "ripping off" WoW features, when those other games had them first.